Roman Staněk: 2022

 In 2022, upon testing for them in post-season, Staněk moved to reigning teams' champions Trident for his third season in FIA Formula 3.
-Following a bad start to the season at Bahrain, where he suffered punctures in both races that sent him down the order, the Czech driver achieved his first-ever F3 victory in Imola, putting himself third in the championship after two rounds.
+Following a bad start to the season at Bahrain, where he suffered punctures in both races that sent him down the order, Staněk achieved his first-ever F3 victory in Imola, putting himself third in the championship after two rounds.
 Staněk would continue this form into the next weekend at Barcelona, where he took pole position.
 During the feature race, he lost the lead to Victor Martins, but still finished in second place.
 Misfortune caught Staněk in Silverstone, where a collision with Grégoire Saucy forced him out of the race.
-The Czech driver wouldn't score a better finish than fifth in the following two rounds, before bouncing back into title contention with two second places at Spa-Francorchamps.
+He wouldn't score a better finish than fifth in the following two rounds, before bouncing back into title contention with two second places at Spa-Francorchamps.
 Having scored more points at Zandvoort, Staněk arrived at the season finale in Monza sitting third in the drivers' standings.
 Despite a positive qualifying session, Staněk was unable to take advantage in the races, which meant that he finished fifth in the championship.